Aadu 2

-Aadu 2 is a 2017 Indian Malayalam language action comedy film written and directed by Midhun Manuel Thomas and produced by Vijay Babu under Friday Film House.
-It is the sequel to the 2015 film Aadu, and stars an ensemble cast including Jayasurya, Saiju Kurup, Vinayakan, Vijay Babu, Sunny Wayne, Dharmajan Bolgatty, Anson Paul, Mamukkoya, Bhagath Manuel, Vineeth Mohan, Indrans, Baiju, Bijukuttan, Sudhi Koppa and Harikrishnan reprising their roles.
+Aadu 2 is a 2017 Indian Malayalam-language action comedy film written and directed by Midhun Manuel Thomas and produced by Vijay Babu under Friday Film House.
+It is the sequel to the 2015 film Aadu, and stars Jayasurya, Saiju Kurup, Vinayakan, Vijay Babu, Sunny Wayne, Dharmajan Bolgatty, Anson Paul, Mamukkoya, Bhagath Manuel, Vineeth Mohan, Indrans, Baiju, Bijukuttan, Sudhi Koppa and Harikrishnan reprising their roles.
+This is the second installment in the Aadu film series.

 Principal photography began on 13 September 2017.
-Aadu 2 which was one of the most anticipated film of the year released in India on 22 December 2017.
-Even though the first part of the movie didn't perform well, Aadu 2 became a blockbuster at the box office.
+Aadu 2 was released in India on 22 December 2017.
+The film was a commercial success at the box office.
+A sequel, Aadu 3, was released on 19 March 2026.

 Plot

 In the high range of Idukki, Shaji Pappan and his friends Arakkal Abu, Captain Sachin Cleetus, Krishnan Mandaram, Kuttan Moonga, Lalan P. K. alias Lolan and Bastin Pathrose are leading a normal life.
 One day, an uninformed Shaji fights and tosses an SI into a dam unaware that his friends were smuggling sandalwood.
 This leads him to being charged and bailed.
 He now has to report to the police station where Shameer joins as the SI.
 Due to this financial strain, Shaji and his friends decide to compete in a tug-of-war tournament to win a massive gold trophy.
 To pay for the entry fee of Rs.50,000 Shaji steals the documents for his house and uses it as collateral to take a loan from a loan shark, Irumbu Abdullah.

 Dude and his gang, who unable to go back to Bangkok are working in a restaurant.
 The gang starts digging a tunnel to rob a bank nearby.
 They complete the tunnel and break into the vault the very night that demonetisation of Indian currency notes takes place.
 The demonetisation is also bad news for drug dealer Satan Xavier and his assistants Kanjav Soman and Battery Simon.

 Shaji's friends enters the tournament and wins the gold trophy.
 However, the trophy is stolen from them on their journey home.
 Shaji's mother, realizing that the house documents were stolen, faints and is taken to an hospital.
 The group then tracks down the thief, Anali Sabu, whose team were runners up in the tournament.
 Shaji and group break into Sabu's dance party to retrieve the trophy.
 They beat up Sabu and destroy his place.
 However, Sabu and his elder brother, Chekuthan Lassar, a notorious criminal, return and burn down Shaji's house.
 Lassar demands a hefty sum as compensation for the damages they caused.